ahstram/al3c/README.md

 Here are some quick examples that can get you running al3c without much thought:

-**If you have MPI libraries already installed, please skip to the "From source" example.
-Existing MPI libraries will likely interfere with the Linux and OS-X binaries we provide below.**
+**_Warning_** *If you have MPI libraries already installed, please skip to the "From source" example.
+Existing MPI libraries will likely interfere with the Linux and OS-X binaries we provide below.*

 #### Linux 64-bit